-Elizabeth holds a Masters in Nonprofit Leadership from the University of Pennsylvania and a Bachelor of Arts from Tufts University.
-She lives in New York City with her husband and daughter and is an avid hiker, traveler, and tea drinker.
+She holds a Masters in Nonprofit Leadership from the University of Pennsylvania and a Bachelor of Arts from Tufts University.
+She lives in New York with her husband and their two daughters and is an avid hiker and tea drinker.

 Select client Partners